jhpyle/docassemble/_docs/functions.md

 differently if they begin with `http:`/`https:` or `?`: links that begin with `http` will open in another tab.

+There are security risks with URLs created using `interview_url()`.
+The URLs contain a `session` key, and if `multi_user` is `True`, anyone with that `session` key can access the interview session.
+If you e-mail the result of `interview_url()`, the `session` key may be stored permanently in the person's e-mail account, where a third party may see it.

+One way around this potential security risk is to set the keyword argument `temporary`.
+Then a special URL will be returned, which will contain a code that will expire after a certain number of hours.
+For example, if you add `temporary=48` to the keyword arguments, the link will expire after 48 hours.
+When the user clicks visits the link, the user will be redirected to the location that `interview_url()` would return if `temporary` was not set.
+By using a temporary URL, you will avoid sharing the actual session ID, and you will protect against any unauthorized access that would take place after 48 hours have expired.

+{% include side-by-side.html demo="interview-url-temp" %}

+If you set `temporary` to `0` or to a non-number, the expiration period will default to 24 hours.

+You can add additional security by using the keyword argument `once_temporary` instead of the keyword argument `temporary`.
+This works the same way as `temporary`, except the link will also expire immediately after it is used for the first time.

 ## <a name="interview_url_as_qr"></a>interview_url_as_qr()

-Like `interview_url()`, except it inserts into the markup a [QR code] linking to the interview.
+`interview_url_as_qr()` is like `interview_url()`, except it inserts into the markup a [QR code] linking to the interview.
 The resulting [QR code] can be used to pass control from a web browser or a paper handout to a mobile device.

 ## <a name="interview_url_action"></a>interview_url_action()